 The quarterly results of food companies, this earnings season, are likely to reflect benefits from well-chalked pricing initiatives and product innovations.
 Also, acquisitions and divestitures have enabled many of these companies to refine their portfolio.
 Such endeavors are likely to have contributed to aggregate revenues in this space.

-Tyson Foods, Inc. (TSN - Free Report) also deserves a mention.
+Freshpet, Inc. FRPT.
+The pet food products manufacturer is expected to release third-quarter 2019 earnings on Nov 12.
+The stock has a Zacks Rank #2 and an Earnings ESP of +21.74%.
+The Zacks Consensus Estimate for third-quarter earnings is pegged at 10 cents, suggesting an improvement from break-even earnings in the prior-year quarter.
+Tyson Foods, Inc. TSN also deserves a mention.
 The company produces, distributes and markets chicken, beef, pork as well as prepared foods products.
 It is expected to release fourth-quarter fiscal 2019 earnings on Nov 12.
 It has an Earnings ESP of +1.90% and a Zacks Rank #3.
 The Zacks Consensus Estimate for fourth-quarter earnings have improved by a penny in the past seven days and is currently pegged at $1.23.
 The company has delivered an average positive earnings surprise of 7% in the trailing four quarters.